Inpatient

 This service recognises that carers have needs in their own right and that supporting a loved one with an eating disorder can be stressful.

 There is a local carers group which is run by carers at the Bennion Centre, located on the Glenfield Hospital site.
 The group meets monthly and provides space for mutual support.
 The Adult Eating Disorder Service provides input into this group when requested.
 This involves topic based discussions, presentations, information sharing etc. Senior staff in the service maintain regular contact with the group.
-If you are interested in finding out more about this group please ask the person you are seeing to give you the relevant information.
+If you are interested in finding out more about this group please ask the person you are seeing to give you the relevant information or email..

 Carers are also entitled to access this pack by telephoning our secretaries on 0116 225 2557.